-In 2011-12, Dennehy propelled the program to its first No. 1 national ranking in school history thanks to a 9-0-1 start to the year and its second straight and second-ever winning season in Hockey East.
-Merrimack was also ranked nationally every week for the first time ever, including an appearance in the top 10 for 17 straight weeks, and narrowly missed a second consecutive berth in the NCAA Tournament.
+In 2011-12, Dennehy's squad claimed yet another piece of history after earning its first-ever No. 1 national ranking in school history thanks to a 9-0-1 start to the year.
+Merrimack was also ranked nationally every week for the first time ever, including an appearance in the top 10-for a span of 17 straight weeks.
+After falling in three games in the Hockey East Quarterfinals, Merrimack narrowly missed a second consecutive berth in the NCAA Tournament.

 That season, Merrimack defeated every Hockey East team for the second straight year and was ranked nationally for the final 17 weeks of the season, reaching a season-high No. 4 national ranking in February.
 The Warriors appeared on television six times, including the Hockey East Championship against Boston College and nationally in the NCAA Tournament against Notre Dame.